kubernetes/autoscaler/cluster-autoscaler/proposals/disruption_cost.md

 The common annotation semantics are:

-* The annotation is set by user.
 * Node autoscalers only read the annotation and never change it.
 * A higher value represents that disrupting the pod is relatively more expensive.
 * The annotation is a best-effort preference rather than a hard disruption constraint.

 The annotation value is a unitless non-negative integer in the range `[0, MaxInt32]`, so missing, unparsable, negative or out-of-range value should be treated as zero.